oshi/oshi/src/site/markdown/FAQ.md

 reasonably short ("minutes" or less) polling intervals.
 If your application remains idle for over an hour before polling for CPU usage, instantiating a new SystemInfo object before collecting ticks will mitigate these problems.

+Note that the base counter required for this calculation rolls over approximately every two hours.
+If your application remains idle for over an hour after instantiating the CentralProcessor object before polling for CPU usage, internal calculations may fail.
+Instantiating a new SystemInfo object before collecting ticks will mitigate these problems.

 ## Why does OSHI's Process CPU usage differ from the Windows Task Manager?

 CPU usage is generally calculated as (active time / active+idle time).
 On a multi-processor system, the "idle" time can be accrued on each/any of the logical processors.